Savvietarmac/Reaction-Speed-p2/README.md

 ##### changes
 - Ended up creating a score page.
-- Also added a sidebar for keeping instant returns on ones test score
+- Added a sidebar for keeping instant returns on the users test score.

 ***